sn0218/Path-Finding-Visualizer/README.md

 ## Description
 This app is created to visualize path searching algorithms including A* search, Breadth-first search and depth-first search.

+## Features
+- Visualize the search algorithms by animation.
+- Generate wall nodes at random.
+- Click to generate wall nodes.
+- Drag and drop the start/end node to change the starting point and end point.

 ## Getting Started

 First, clone or download the repository from github.